 Duration.
 Sadness usually lifts within hours to days.
 Depressed mood in a depressive episode lasts most of the day, more days than not, for at least two weeks.

 Scope.
 Sadness usually has a focus, even if a small one.
 A loss, a memory, a recent event.
 Depression often feels diffuse.
 People describe a flatness, a heaviness, or an inability to feel pleasure across the board.
-Many cannot point to a single trigger.
+Many can't point to a single trigger.

 A short self-check